You are working hard to increase your organic search traffic for your new blog. But never trust SEO data blindly.

 There are so many aspects to SEO metrics to track and improve, so you use a bundle of free and possibly paid SEO tools to help you.

 I have used so many of them over the years.

-But there is one valuable lesson I have learned the hard way, which is, don’t trust your SEO data.
+But there is one valuable lesson I have learned the hard way, which is, don’t trust every detail of your SEO data.